jt227b/liri-node-app/README.md

 ### Terminal

-To search for any Bands in Town, Spotify Songas and OMDB Movies you'll:
+To search for any Bands in Town, Spotify Songs and OMDB Movies you'll:

 * node liri.js concert-this